pcomans/research/swift/types/cg/CGContext.md

 **CGContextSetLineWidth**.
 The default line width is 1 unit.
 Because the line width is specified in Quartz user space units, it is affected by changes to the CTM

+#### Mitter:

+**kCGLineJoinMiter**
+For this type of join, Quartz extends the outer edges of the stroke until they meet at an angle, similar to the corner on a picture frame.

+**kCGLineJoinRound**
+Quartz draws a circular arc around the point where the segments meet.
+The diameter of this circle is the line width, resulting in a rounded corner.

+**kCGLineJoinBevel**
+Quartz finishes the segments with butt line caps, leaving a notch at the corner.
+(See the next section “Line Caps” for more discussion of butt line caps.)
+The resulting notch beyond the segments is filled in with a triangle, resulting in a beveled corner.

+**Note:** When the join style is a miter join, Quartz replaces a miter join with a bevel join if the angle between two connected path segments is too small; this avoids sharp spikes.
+The miter limit determines the angle when a miter join is replaced by a bevel join; it only applies when the Quartz line join is kCGLineJoinMiter.
+The miter limit is based on the miter length.
+The miter length is the distance between the point where the inner edges of the stroke intersect and the point where the outer edges of the stroke intersect.
+Figure 6.13 illustrates the miter length.
+If the ratio of the miter length and the line width exceeds the miter limit, Quartz replaces a miter join with a bevel join.
+The ratio between the miter length and the line width is expressed in terms of the angle θ between the two segments: miterlimit =  miterlength /linewidth = 1 / (sin*(θ/2))

+**Note:** The default Quartz miter limit is 10.
+This value causes miter joins to be replaced by beveled joins when the angle between the segments is less than about 11 degrees.
+A larger miter limit allows the miter length to be larger, that is, allows larger spikes.
+Figure 6.14 shows the results of the miter limit.
+In the lower por- tion of the figure, the miter limit is the default value of 10.
+As the angle between the two connected path segments gets smaller, the miter join is replaced by a beveled join.
+The upper portion of the figure shows a large miter limit with a small angle between the two connected path segments; the sharp spike is the

+#### Caps

+**kCGLineCapButt**
+is the default.
+Quartz stops the stroke at the endpoint of the open path segment and squares off the end.
+There is no projec- tion beyond the end of the path.

+**kCGLineCapSquare**
+The square line cap () is sometimes called a projected line cap.
+Quartz projects the stroke beyond the endpoint by one-half the line width and squares off the end of the stroke.

+**kCGLineCapRound**
+When the line cap is a round line cap (), Quartz paints a semi- circular arc at each endpoint.
+The diameter of the arc is the line width.